dragonnodejs/getting-started/chapter3/README.md

 };
 require('dragonnodejs')(config);
 ```
-- Now we run "npm install", start the app with "PORT=%PORT% npm start" and open the page in the browser "http://localhost:%PORT%/"
+- Now we run "npm install", start the app with "npm start" and open the page in the browser "http://localhost/"